kubevirt/kubevirt-tutorial/administrator/kcli/README.md

 - cdi.sh
 - clean.sh

-To launch the plan for kubernetes instead, run this (we can actually use latest kubevirt on this platform)
+To launch the plan for kubernetes instead

 ```
-kcli plan -P nodes=10 -P openshift=false -P kubevirt_version=v0.7.0 -f /plans/kcli_plan.yml cnvlab
+kcli plan -P nodes=10 -P openshift=false cnvlab
 ```

-You can then use *
-- kcli list*
-- *kcli ssh $INSTANCE*
-- kcli plan -d cnvlab # for deletion
-- relaunch the same command with a different value for nodes so that extra instances get created
+You can relaunch the same command with a different value for nodes so that extra instances get created

+Vms will be accessible using the injected keys and using their fqdn

 ## Available parameters: